SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 command line via a TCP socket so that a system administrator is able to connect to it when HAProxy runs on a remote server.
 You will use `socat` to connect to the TCP socket. `socat` is a universal command-line tool to connect pretty much anything with anything.
-You may need to install it
+You may need to install it.

-To use it type the following:
+To use it, type the following:

 ```bash
 $ socat - tcp:192.168.42.42:9999